lucidmachine/ericslenk.com/content/blog/publishing-a-pelican-site-with-circle-ci.md

 # 6. Configure CircleCI Workflows
 [CircleCI Workflows](https://circleci.com/docs/2.0/configuration-reference/#workflows) are definitions of *when* to execute *which* Jobs.
-Now that we've defined our Jobs, let's tell CircleCI when they should fire.
+Now that we've defined our Jobs, our next section tells CircleCI when they should fire.

 ## 6.a Build on Commit
-To define our "commit" workflow, create a map named "workflows" at the top level and add a map named "commit" to your "workflows" map.
+Our first Workflow is named "commit".
+It tells CircleCI to run our "build" job whenever it detects a new commit to our Github repository.

 ```yaml
 workflows: